PLC Logic – The Logic Behind The PLC Program

 Representing PLC Outputs with Relays

 In PLC programming and therefore in PLC logic we do not only represent the inputs.
-The outputs has to be represented too.
+The outputs have to be represented too.
 They have to be represented in a way so that we can illustrate two states.
 Because as with the inputs, the digital outputs of a PLC can only have two states.
 On or off.

 - Relays have two states like the PLC outputs